fbpx

 Paying in instalments options come in real handy when one has an emergency and needs to purchase an expensive product.
 It is especially beneficial when you have no spare funds and are in a tight spot.

-Cons of paying in instalments options
+Cons of paying in instalment options

 Usually more expensive

-Because most paying in instalments options charge interest over the entire payment period, you are likely to end up paying more overall.
+Because most paying in instalment options charge interest over the entire payment period, you are likely to end up paying more overall.
 This is especially unfair for low-wage earners and cash-strapped people who end up essentially being punished for not having all the cash up-front.
 Ironically, the people with money are the ones who catch a break, while the ones experiencing tough times are given no break and in fact, required to pay more.

 You don’t own it